 Despite being constantly exposed to a wide range of pathogens in their immediate environment, plants are resistant to most microbes.
-Each plant cell can trigger an immune response autonomously by employing pattern recognition receptors (PRRs) for sensitive and rapid detection of potential threats caused by pests or pathogens1.
-This mechanism is based on the recognition of conserved microbial molecules (pathogen-associated or microbial-associated molecular patterns, PAMPs or MAMPs) and is known as pattern-triggered immunity (PTI).
-PAMPs are important for microbes (both pathogenic and non-pathogenic) and are widely conserved across microorganisms.
-When these molecules are recognized by plants, a series of defense reactions are induced such as reactive oxygen species (ROS) production, callose deposition, expression of defense genes, and activation of mitogen-activated protein kinase (MAPK) cascades^{2,3}.
-Several PAMPs have been described and their recognition investigated in plants^{3-5} such as beta-glucan6, chitin7, flagellin8, and the elongation factor thermal unstable (EF-Tu)9.
+Each plant cell can trigger an immune response autonomously by employing pattern recognition receptors (PRRs) for sensitive and rapid detection of potential threats caused by pests or pathogens (Zipfel 2014).
+This mechanism is based on the recognition of conserved microbial molecules (pathogen- or microbial-associated molecular patterns, PAMPs or MAMPs) and is known as pattern-triggered immunity (PTI).
+PAMPs are important for microbes (both pathogenic and non-pathogenic), and are widely conserved across microorganisms.
+When these molecules are recognized by plants, a series of defense reactions are induced such as reactive oxygen species (ROS) production, callose deposition, expression of defense genes and activation of mitogen-activated protein kinase (MAPK) cascades (Wu and Zhou 2013; Lu et al., 2014).
+Several PAMPs have been described and their recognition investigated in plants (Schwessinger and Ronald, 2012; Kawano and Shimamoto, 2013; Wu and Zhu, 2013; Boutrot & Zipfel, 2017) such as beta-glucan (Klarynski et al., 2000), chitin (Kaku et al., 2006), flagellin (Felix et al., 1999) and the elongation factor thermal unstable (EF-Tu) (Kunze et al., 2004).